ChriperX/tgen/README.md

 # in this case, tgen is going to load only the log plugin.
 ```

-**NOTE: The use key ignores plugins that are ignored in .tgen.yaml**
+**NOTE: The use key can load plugins that are ignored in .tgen.yaml**

 ### create